Energy Efficiency Goes Through the Roof

 Energy-efficient metal and asphalt roofing products will keep your attic cool and reduce the air conditioner's load.
-The roofing may qualify for a federal tax credit as well.
-Below is information on these options, plus information about two more unusual energy-efficient roofing options.
+Find out more about these options, plus information about two more unusual energy-efficient roofing options.

 Reflecting on Metal

 Metal is the fastest-growing segment of the roofing market.
 Metal is light, sturdy, durable and can be very energy-efficient.
 Light-colored metal roofs reflect sunlight and keep attics cooler, reducing the need for summer air conditioning.
 Many companies make special coatings that further reduce heat absorption.

 Metal roofs can be installed over existing shingles, cutting the costs of installation by avoiding removal costs.
 Meanwhile, the extra layer of roofing can provide a tiny bit more insulation.

 Similarly, asphalt shingles can be coated with special cooling granules that reflect sunlight and keep heat out of the attic.